 Research indicates the answers to these questions involve many factors, not just one or two.
 In this post, we explore the most significant factors and how they’ve evolved over the past several decades in the U.S.

-- Fire suppression policies that have led to a buildup of fuel in wildland areas.
+- Fire suppression policies have led to a buildup of fuel in wildland areas.

 - Increased development in areas prone to wildfires.